MOHUIMIN/MazeGame/README.md

 # MazeGame
-This is the repo of the maza game.
+This is the repo of the maze game.